 Step 1.
 Dreaming

 The first thing I did was actually just fantasizing about travelling the world.
 I know this sounds a bit vague, but how else do you know where you want to go, with who you want to go, and what you exactly want to do?
+And visualising what you want in life often helps you to actually get there.
 I already knew I wanted to travel after my studies, but this time not just for a short amount of time, meaning that I did not want to backpack for just a few months.
 No, I wanted to do the real thing; start somewhere far from home, and try to see as many places as possible.
 And most importantly; I wanted it to be a long journey.
 But I was not sure where I wanted to go.

 Then I met my boyfriend, or let me correct that; then I fell in love with him.
 I already knew him, but we weren’t together yet.
 We were on a date, our first official date, and started talking about travelling.
-He told me that he was planning to go to South-America with a friend next year, for approximately 6 weeks.
+He told me that he was planning to go to South-America with a friend next year for 6 weeks.
 I told him that I wanted to travel as well, but for a longer period of time, indefinite actually.
-I don’t even remember how the conversation went after that, but before we knew we were already talking about traveling together.
+I don’t even remember how the conversation went after that, but before we knew we were already talking about travelling together.
 Eventually I also loved the idea of South-America.
-But, I had to work at least a year after my Master’s to afford to travel for longer than just a few months.
-Eventually our plans changed, as they always do, and we decided to go to Australia to travel and work.
-And after that we’ll see what happens.
+But, I had to work at least a year after my Master’s to afford to travel in South America for longer than just a few months.
+Eventually our plans changed, as they always do, and we decided to start our travels sooner by going to Australia to travel and work.
+And after that we’ll see what happens!

 Step 2.
 Save up money before you leave